yuhsak/jsondb/README.md

 }
 ```

-Making db protected with `x-api-key` works only for first time document creation.
+Making db protected with `x-api-key` works only for first time of document creation for each db.

-That means when any document has already been created without `x-api-key` in a db, then this db never can be turned into a protected one.
+This means that when any document has already been created without `x-api-key` into a db, then this db never can be turned into a protected one.

 ### Limitation